bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

         WHERE o.ID IS NULL
         ```

-        The key in the solution is the `outer join`, through which we can see the payment method records that have _no_ orders.
+        The key in the solution is the `OUTER JOIN`, through which we can see the payment method records that have _no_ orders.

 1. Let us insert a new customer and query the auto-assigned primary key!